Glamping with a hot tub in North Wales

 Staying in a wooden pod in Wales

 The pod we stayed at was clean and modern.
-It was really cold outside but since the pod had underfloor heating we were very comfortable inside.
+It was really cold outside but since the pod had underfloor heating, we were very comfortable inside.
 We could also adjust the temperature to our own liking.
-We had a very well designed bathroom, as you can probably imagine, it was quite small but cosy with a walk in shower.
+We had a very well designed bathroom, as you can probably imagine, it was quite small but cosy with a walk-in shower.
 We had a microwave, a small fridge, some cutlery and some dishes.
+You can book the pod here.

 When we woke up we had breakfast (hot drinks and pastries we bought on our way there the night before).
 It was too cold to eat outside, so we had it inside the cabin.
 We strolled around in nature for some time before noon.
 Later on, we headed to Cenarth Falls and we found a couple of local pubs, we chose one and we enjoyed some lunch.
 After lunch, we took some photos of the waterfalls and then we drove 15 minutes to Mwnt Beach.